 Watching a play like this would have had my heart hammering in my chest, but reading these words off a page is equally electrifying.
 Knowing especially that it is meant to be performed ensures that the words don’t lose any of their potency, it is an urgent and visceral experience.

 And even though the pacing of Ins Choi’s play is slower than Patel’s, I would list Kim’s Convenience in the same breath as breath-taking works like Migritude.
 Both, after all, are rather timely reads.
-Both are incredibly honest and capture an array of immigrant experiences.
+Both are incredibly honest books about immigration and capture an array of immigrant experiences.

 Which led me to a list of books about displacement and immigration that could make for incredible stage performances.
 The Arrival by Shaun Tan is easily the first on my wishlist of books I’d like to see adapted to the stage.
 Tan’s work, though wordless and whimsical, speaks volumes about the real-life events, makes overt references to the Holocaust, and uses simple but gorgeous images to talk about the pain of being uprooted, the fear of losing your family, and trying to fit into a world that is very different from your own.
 In a hypothetical play like this one, I think it would be a great chance for the departments that deal with the audios and the visuals to really shine.
 It would also be the kind of play that could be performed anywhere since the only thing that would need to be translated is the playbill.
 It would also have a crossover appeal because its fantastical elements would translate across age groups.